Selecting a language will automatically trigger the translation of the page content.

 The period between the termination of the contract and its reintegration entitles the holder to paid leave.

-If the employee refuses to be reinstated (or is unable to do so), he or she shall be entitled to the following allowances:
+If the employee refuses or is unable to reinstate, he or she shall entitlement to the following allowances:

-This allowance may not be less than the salaries of the last 6 months for dismissals declared void in the following cases:
+This allowance cannot be less than salaries for the last 6 months for redundancies declared invalid in the following cases:

 • Due to a discrimination